Apply for a house

 It is important that you tell us of any changes in your circumstances so the register can accurately reflect your housing need.

-How houses are allocated
+How properties are allocated

 Because people apply all the time, shortlists can change from day to day.
 This means your position on the list can change.